 If you were in an accident that involved minor property damage and no serious physical injuries, you can usually handle the incident with the at-fault driver and their auto insurer.
 However, trying to recoup significant financial losses from accidents involving serious injuries or death presents a challenge.
 Insurance companies often do not want to pay out hefty settlements.
 Instead, an insurer may offer a low settlement or deny a claim.

 These types of cases require legal experts who know how to overcome these challenges.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, our lawyers have decades of combined experience handling insurance claims and negotiating with insurers.
+At OEB Law, PLLC, our lawyers have decades of combined experience handling insurance claims and negotiating with insurers.
 We work hard to get full and fair compensation for our clients.

 Will I Have to Go to Court?

 We recommend filing an insurance claim first with the at-fault driver’s auto insurance company before you consider filing a personal injury lawsuit.
 We understand that some claimants prefer to avoid a court case because of the time it takes to prepare for trial and the legal costs involved.
 We go to court as a last resort if the auto insurer refuses to negotiate a fair settlement for our clients.
 Additionally, we only file a lawsuit if our clients agree.

 Our attorneys work on a contingency basis.
 This means that you only pay us if we recover compensation on your behalf.

 We will help you file your claim and establish liability for the accident.
 We know what it takes to hold the at-fault party liable for your car accident.
 We have the resources necessary to conduct a thorough investigation of your case, collect evidence, and build a strong claim.

 How Does a Lawyer Investigate a Case?